sizigia/learn-co-lessons/README.md

-But would a method like less than, be in a string?
-Does it make sense for a string, text, to answer whether it is less than or greater than something?
+But would a method like less than ( `<` ) work with a string?
+Does it make sense for a string or text to answer whether it is less than or greater than a number?
 Trying things is free, so let's give it a shot.

 ```python